cbnventures/ntfy-reverse-proxy/README.md

 body - can be plain text or a binary file
 ```

-Using the sample configuration above, this request will succeed only if:
-- The user is within the United States (`US`) or Canada (`CA`)
-- Does not match the IP addresses `127.0.0.1` or `::1`
-- The user agent is set to `custom-user-agent-1` or `custom-user-agent-2`

-If these conditions are not met, the request will fail.
-Learn how to configure this by reading the [Limit Visitor Access](#limit-visitor-access) section.

-Additionally, be mindful of the limits imposed by [Cloudflare](https://developers.cloudflare.com/workers/platform/limits/#request-limits), which are subject to your account's plan.
+__Note:__ Please be mindful of the limits imposed by [Cloudflare](https://developers.cloudflare.com/workers/platform/limits/#request-limits), which are subject to your account's plan.
+To learn how to filter out unwanted spam and bad traffic, read the [Limiting Bad Traffic](#limiting-bad-traffic) section below.

 ## Supported Headers
 The proxy seamlessly integrates with the following headers.
 These headers, each serving a specific purpose, will be forwarded to the ntfy servers when making requests.